Roanoke Island's Don't Miss List

-First Fridays in Historic Downtown Manteo.
-Series of lively and family-oriented street festivals held the first Friday of each month from 6:00-8:00 pm on the Manteo waterfront.
-Magicians and period actors mingle among the crowd while musicians entertain, shopkeepers offer sales, and eateries serve a variety of delicious foods.
+- First Fridays in Historic Downtown Manteo.
+Series of lively and family-oriented street festivals held the first Friday of each month on the Manteo waterfront.

-The Elizabethan Gardens.
+- The Elizabethan Gardens.
 This 16th century formal garden consists of masses of varied plants that bloom all year round and flower-bordered walkways stands as living memorial to colonists depicted in The Lost Colony.
-The garden is open year round for enjoyment.

 - The Lost Colony.
 This outdoor theater play was written by Paul Green, and recounts the activities of a 400 year-old mystery that still haunts Roanoke Island.
 In 1587, over 100 men, women and children disappeared without a trace, only a few years after their arrival in the New World.
 The outdoor drama takes place in the Historic Waterside Theater.